karlh001/defiant-fg/docs/db.md

 ## Location

-The db file is stored in the root of the given directory; for example, if you run on `/mnt/usb/Pictures` the db file will be located `/mnt/usb/Pictures/dfg.db`.
+By default, db file is stored in the root of the given directory; for example, if you run on `/mnt/usb/Pictures` the db file will be located `/mnt/usb/Pictures/dfg.db`.
 Any sub folders will be included in the hash database.

+You can specify your own db location with name of the database file.
+To do this, use the `-db` flag, example:

+	dfg -db /path/to/db.sql -d /path/to/files/

 ## Portability

 You are encouraged to keep a back-up of the database file.
-As long as you restore to the root of the original directory it will work, even though the full path changes.
-For example, you can move the Pictures to: `/mnt/usb2/Pictures`; in fact, the picture folder name can be changed too.
+As long as you restore to the root of the original directory (or specify the exact location) it will work, even though the full path changes.
+For example, you can move the Pictures to: `/mnt/usb2/Pictures`; in fact, the picture directory name can be changed too.

 ## Structure